DLzada/estudos-java-dl/src/main/java/br/com/daniel/exercises/README.md

-## Folder of Execises and pratices
+## Folder of Execises and pratices of repository